 - You did not use the IRS data retrieval tool when completing the FAFSA

 - You used the IRS Data Retrieval Tool but changed some of the data on the FAFSA afterwards

 - You were randomly selected for verification by the Federal Government

 - The FAFSA you submitted had estimated, incomplete or contradictory data

+Establish a profile, create a user name & password, request a Return Transcript.
 Be sure to request a TAX RETURN TRANSCRIPT.
 An Account Transcript is NOT acceptable.
-Nassau Community College is no longer allowed to accept a signed copy of a 1040, 1040ez, 1040a federal tax return to complete the verification process.
+Nassau Community College will not accept a signed copy of a 1040, 1040ez, 1040a federal tax return to complete the verification process.

 8. What is an Expected Family Contribution (EFC)?

 Set by a federally mandated formula, the EFC is a number that helps your NCC financial aid counselor determine if you are eligible for federal financial assistance, including Pell Grant, Stafford Loan, Supplemental Educational Opportunity Grant (SEOG) and Federal Work-Study (FWS).

 9. Can I receive financial aid for classes that are not counting toward my degree program?

 Courses that are not applicable to your degree requirements are not financial aid eligible.
 It is important for you to run a Degree Evaluation each time you register or update your schedule to ensure you are taking appropriate courses toward your program of study.